-Join Uli Staiger for an in-depth discussion in this video Masking the platform, part of Photoshop Artist in Action: Uli Staiger's Inner City Express.
+Join Uli Staiger for an in-depth discussion in this video Masking the platform, part of Digital Painting in Photoshop: Inner City Express.

 Now we have to complete the platform.
 We have to put in the rear part of the platform.
 Go to bridge again and open the platform background, which is this.
 Now if you look closely to this image, you'll see that I already started to retouch the foot of that young woman here, which is okay to do, but on the other hand, I don't really know already if we really need that, so I stopped retouching.
 Sorry, I cropped her left foot, but I'm not sure if we need that part, because later on, the train is going to be right here in this part of the image, so maybe we don't see that, so why put work in this image now if we don't really need it?
 So, we go to the polygon left cell again and just crop what we need.

 Just go here, do a cut.
 It doesn't matter if you go here, or here or here, because this is definitely enough.
 Then we go down here and do the rest just by cutting like this, okay.
 We mask it, and now I want to bring this part of the image into this image.
 So what we do is we don't have to select everything and copy it, the easiest way to do is just go to the move tool, move the whole thing up to here.